 Asbestos is a heat-resistant mineral that is composed of soft, flexible fibers.
 It comes in six recognized types.
 Asbestos provides highly effective resistance to electricity, heat, and corrosion.

 Asbestos was used for decades as an insulator in numerous industrial and consumer products.
-It was incorporated into cloth, paper, plastic, spray and cement products to increase their strength and ability to hold heat.
-Asbestos was also used in residential and commercial construction projects for roofing, flooring, sheetrock, siding and ceilings.
-Block and preformed half rounds were used to insulate high temperature processes, such as around steam pipes.
+It was incorporated into cloth, paper, plastic, spray, and cement products to increase their strength and ability to hold heat.
+Asbestos was also used in residential and commercial construction projects for roofing, flooring, sheetrock, siding, and ceilings.
+Block and performed half rounds were used to insulate high-temperature processes, such as around steam pipes.
 Unfortunately, asbestos fibers can crumble and break off, creating asbestos dust.
 That dust, when inhaled or ingested, can permanently trap the fibers inside the body.

 Inside the body, asbestos can cause inflammation, scarring, and damage to the DNA of cells, resulting in a number of illnesses.
-One of the most serious is a cancer of the covering of the lung called mesothelioma.
-Other asbestos diseases include lung cancer, laryngeal cancer, ovarian cancer, asbestosis and pleural plaques.
+One of the most serious is the cancer of the covering of the lung called mesothelioma.
+Other asbestos diseases include lung cancer, laryngeal cancer, ovarian cancer, asbestosis, and pleural plaques.

 Asbestos-related diseases generally take decades after exposure to develop.
 The risk of contracting these diseases increases with exposure to intense concentrations of asbestos, or exposure to any concentration of asbestos over a long period.
 Asbestos accumulates in the body with every exposure.
 There is no known way to reverse the damage it causes.

 How Have People Been Exposed to Asbestos?